 Design Your Service Window

 Your service window should be at an ideal height easy for transferring food and payment between workers and customers.
 If you have the room a custom window that plays into the design can be a fun feature that attracts customers.
 For example, if you sell seafood, a fish-shaped service window would provide a memorable experience for your customers.
-They would likely know you as “that cool truck with the fish window”.
+They would likely know you as “that cool trick with the fish window”.
 Installing a counter under your window is also ideal for storing napkins, cutlery, and condiments in an easy-to-reach location for customers.
 Be sure to get one that folds out of the way for when it is time to pack up and drive on.

 Graphics and Branding for Food Trucks

-Your graphics and aesthetic design need to reflect your cuisine, your market, the communities you serve, and stand out from your competition.
+Your graphics and aesthetic design need to reflect your cuisine, your market, the communities you serve and stand out from your competition.
 If your truck services San Diego beach neighborhoods with surf & turf, consider a colorful design with local San Diego landmarks and a fun logo or graphic that represents your food, such as a cartoon steak surfing a wave while eating some shrimp with the San Diego skyline inland.
 Studies show that fun quirky food truck designs attract the most customers.
-As for executing the design you can use paint or a vinyl wrap.
+As for executing the design, you can use paint or a vinyl wrap.
 Both have their advantages and disadvantages, but vinyl wrap for food trucks tends to look better and last longer.